twni2016/pomdp-baselines/run_commands.md

 ```

 ### Robust RL
-Use roboschool. {Hopper,Walker,Cheetah}-Robust in the paper, correspond to `configs/rmdp/<hopper|walker|cheetah>`.
-First, activate the roboschool docker env as introduced above.
+Use roboschool. {Hopper,Walker,Cheetah}-Robust in the paper, corresponding to `configs/rmdp/<hopper|walker|cheetah>`.
+First, activate the roboschool docker env as introduced in the installation section.

 Take Cheetah-Robust as example:
 ```bash